sftcd/openssl/esnistuff/design.md

 spec.
-- I've started to code up the [draft-ietf-tls-esni-03](https://tools.ietf.org/html/draft-ietf-tls-esni-03) version, but so far have only done the ``mk_esnikeys`` command line tool (and that's not tested yet).
-Everything to do with draft -03 is either non-existent or untested as of now.
+- I've started to code up the [draft-ietf-tls-esni-03](https://tools.ietf.org/html/draft-ietf-tls-esni-03) version, but so far have only done the ``mk_esnikeys`` command line tool (and that's not very tested yet) and have also added handling of multivalued ESNIKeys RRs for both -02 and -03 versions of ESNIKeys.
+(API changes for that are not yet reflected below but are in the code.)
+Everything else to do with draft -03 is either non-existent or untested as of now.
 And AFAIK there's nowhere to do interop testing just yet, but that may change in a week or two.
 - The most up to date